cianryn/Image-Embedding-and-Semantic-Similarity-Web-API/README.md

 ## Example Output

+## Applications

+1. Image Search Engines
+    * By comparing embeddings, search engines can find images similar to a query image.
+This is useful in reverse image search applications where the goal is to find images that are visually similar to a given image.
+2. Content-Based Image Retrieval (CBIR)
+    * CBIR systems use image embeddings to enable searching and retrieving images from large databases based on content similarity rather than metadata or tags.
+This is widely used in digital libraries, stock photo databases, and e-commerce for product search.
+3. Recommendation Systems
+    * E-commerce and social media platforms use image similarity to recommend visually similar products or content to users.
+For example, fashion retailers suggest items similar to what a user is viewing, enhancing user engagement and potential sales.
+4. Duplicate Detection
+    * Image similarity can identify duplicate or near-duplicate images within a dataset, helping clean up databases by removing redundant information.
+This is crucial for maintaining the efficiency and accuracy of image-based systems.
+5. Face Recognition and Verification
+    * By extracting and comparing facial features, systems can recognize individuals across different images.
+This technology underpins security systems, personalized experiences in tech products, and tools for organizing photos based on who is in them.
+6. Medical Image Analysis
+    * In healthcare, CNN embeddings can help compare and analyze medical images, such as X-rays or MRI scans, to identify patterns, anomalies, or disease markers by referencing similar cases from a medical image database.

 ## Possible Improvements
+- [ ] Mercury
 - [x] Include network classification predicitons to better understand similarity measurements
-- [] Explore other similarity metrics
+- [ ] Explore other similarity metrics
-- [] Explore alternative CNN's for improved embeddings
+- [ ] Explore alternative CNN's for improved embeddings
-- [] Create Vector database for already seen images to improve efficiency
+- [ ] Create Vector database for already seen images to improve efficiency